cyber; bully; bullying; mobile; phone; internet; harassment; email; victim; online;

 provides internet users, particularly children and young people, with easy online access to cybersafety, information and assistance available in Australia.
 It offers counselling, reporting and educational resources to help young people deal with online risks.
 The help button is a free application that is easily downloaded onto personal computers, mobile devices and school and library networks.

 - ACMA - Australian Communications and Media Authority (ACMA), Australian Government - consumer and community advice in the areas of broadcasting, the internet, telecommunications, and radiofrequency spectrum.

-- Department of Education and Children's Services South Australia
+- Department for Education and Child Development South Australia

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).